 Q: I need to decide whether to install a French Door or a Sliding Glass Door.
 What advice can you share comparing these two types of entry doors?
 Our old sliding glass door lets in cold air during the winter and makes the room feel hot during the summer.
 What type of door should I replace it with?

 A: Patio doors play an important role in improving your home.
 The overriding question is can we seamlessly connect indoor and outdoor spaces without comprising energy efficiency, security, and beauty.
-In chatting with homeowners, the one abundantly clear commonality is an innate drive to continuously evaluate and tirelessly work towards improving their homes.
+Moreover, in talking with homeowners, it’s clear they share a strong desire to constantly evaluate and improve their homes.
 For 99% of us, it’s the largest financial investment we’ve ever made or will ever make.
-It’s the first thing friends and family see when they come for the holidays and it’s the only thing they remember.
+Furthermore, it’s the first thing friends and family notice during holidays and often the only thing they remember.

 Our homes give us an enormous sense of comfort, security, and pride.
-It is critical to make the right decision in choosing the right products and services and there are thousands of options out there.
-If you’re new to the home improvement industry, and even if you’re not, a decision such as this can feel like a wildly overwhelming choice.
+Therefore, making the right choice among thousands of products and services is critical to ensure the best results for your home.
+Indeed, whether new or experienced, home improvement decisions can often feel overwhelmingly complex and challenging to make.
 Fear not!!
 We are dedicated to educating everyone out there.
-Our goal is to provide you with the information and resources you need to make the best decision for you and your family.
+Ultimately, our goal is to equip you with the information and resources needed to make the best choice for your family.

 Although patio doors are available in a number of styles, there are primarily two styles: sliding and French doors.
 But which one to choose?
 Let’s take a look.

 Traditional sliding door designs have two-panel sections, one fixed-stationary and one mobile to slide open and shut.
-The actual sliding door is a moveable rectangular framed sheet of glass that is mounted on sliding rollers that slide along a fixed track parallel to the fixed neighboring glass partition.
+The sliding rollers mount the moveable rectangular framed sheet of glass on a fixed track, allowing it to slide parallel to the fixed neighboring glass partition.

 A French Door consists of a frame around one or more transparent panels that may be installed in matching pairs or in a series.
 French doors typically use weather stripping at the floor level where the doors meet to prevent water ingress.

 Before I go into the advantages and disadvantages of sliding vs French doors, I would like to point out a few important factors.
 First, be sure and check the materials used in the products you’re selecting.
 Wood may be prettier to some but has a very short life expectancy.
 Metal will last a long time but is a much stronger conductor of heat and cold.
 It is also against code in most residential applications.
-Over the years, manufacturers have researched and designed a number of features, some of which I’m going to mention have led to great improvements in multiple structural design flaws.
-That being said, when shopping for products for your home, make sure to take a good look at the manufacturer and always use a reputable installer.
-You can buy the best doors in the world and still end up in a real tough spot if they aren’t installed properly.
+Over the years, manufacturers have researched and designed features that have significantly improved multiple structural design flaws.
+That being said, always research the manufacturer and choose a reputable installer, because even the best doors can fail if installed poorly.

 Product-wise, at Coastal Windows & Exteriors we use Soft-Lite as our exclusive window and sliding glass door manufacturer.
-Soft-Lite is the only door that is recommended through the National Crime Prevention Council and has won Energy Star Partner of the Year three years running.
+Additionally, Soft-Lite is the only door recommended by the National Crime Prevention Council and has won Energy Star Partner of the Year three times.
 They take great care to provide homeowners with superior grade products offering unparalleled security and energy efficiency.

 Comparison of French Doors and Sliding Glass Doors